aebibtech/seo_link_analyzer-python3/README.md

 # SEO Link Analyzer

-This is my attempt on the SEO Link Analyzer project from boot.dev
+This is my attempt on the SEO Link Analyzer project from boot.dev written in Python 3.

 ## Environment Setup
 1. Make sure that you have Python 3.8 and above.